 Sometimes you just can't beat the original.
 (Like the first Die Hard, according to my husband and son.)
 But a margarita?
 Well, I think margaritas are deliciously open to variation!

-Taking inspiration from this original iteration, bartenders and home mixologists have created endless variations with different fruit and flavorings.
-Tequila and that salted rim are constants, though, and usually a citrus component.
+Taking inspiration from the original iteration, bartenders and home mixologists have created endless margaritas from different fruits, sweeteners, and flavorings.
+Tequila and a salted rim are constants, though, and usually a citrus component.

 Are lemon margaritas good?

 Add this tequila lemon cocktail to your rotation to give your guests (and yourself) a refreshing option any time of the year.
-It's definitely a sunny, summery drink, but that lemon also feels perfect in springtime, and to brighten up cold, dark winter days.
+It's a summery drink for sure, but that bright lemon flavor and color also feels perfect in springtime, as a drink to serve at weekend brunches and for Mother's Day.
+And make a batch of lemon tequila drinks to brighten up cold, dark winter days when you're dreaming of sunnier days ahead.

-The cocktail is made with Limoncello, an Italian spirit with a smooth, strong lemon flavor.
-That makes this drink an Italian Lemon Margarita!
+The cocktail is made with limoncello, an Italian spirit with a smooth, strong lemon flavor.
+The liqueur gives the margarita a bold lemon flavor with a balance of sweetness and tartness.

-The simple lemon margarita is quick to mix up, and you can even convert it to a frozen version.
+This simple lemonade margarita is quick to mix up, and you can even convert it to be a frozen margarita.

-Sometimes I call this cocktail a lemon drop margarita or a Lemonheads margarita because the intense, sweet-lemon flavor is just like those lemon hard candies.
+Sometimes I call this a Lemonheads margarita, because the intense, sweet lemon flavor reminds me of the old-fashioned, hard lemon candies.

 🔪 How to make a Lemon Margarita